Designing an Optimal Kilonova Search using DECam for Gravitational Wave Events: Optimizations and Kilonova Types

 We take our priors from \citet{Kilpatrick_2017} because we wish to emphasize the uncertainties in the models in this study.
 The uncertainties in the models reported by \citet{villar2017}, for example, are much smaller.
-For observations in O4 the models and uncertainties in \citet{coughlin2018} are likely better.
+For observations in O4 the models and uncertainties in \citet{coughlin2018} are likely more accurate and constraining for GW170717.
+However, we prefer to keep a wide variety of possible KNe.
 We suggest using the 2-component lightcurve red and blue models as the counterparts to our \bluebright\ and \redfaint\ models, interpreted as a low and large inclination angle models and to use the 1-component model with $10\sigma$ as the counterpart to our \reddishslow, interpreted as a maximally uncertain KN population model.